 2. Probiotics/Prebiotics/Enzymes A number of studies indicate the importance of healthy gut flora in reducing the risk of colon cancer.
 Unfortunately, when we take anti-biotics we are killing off our good gut flora as well as the bad.
 Since our body does not replace probiotics we need to supplement to do so, and find a source that includes a robust strain with prebiotics so it can actually pass through the stomach wall and get into the intestines to do its job.
 In addition to probiotics and prebiotics, digestive enzymes diminish as we age, and it is important to replace them.
 A lack of enzymes results in esophageal reflux, and an excess of undigested food in the colon, which increases colon cancer risk.

 3. Omega 3s – studies have shown that a high intake of Omega 3 fats substantially lowers colon cancer risk.
 The type of fats we consume have a great impact on our chances of developing cancer.
-Blaylock’s report states that studies have shown that omega-6 fats (corn, soybean, safflower, sunflower, peanut, and canola oils) dramatically increase the risk of colon cancer, and turn existing cancer cells into very aggressive, metastasizing cancers.
+Blaylock’s report states that studies have shown that omega-6 fats (corn, soybean, safflower, sunflower, peanut, grapeseed?, and canola oils) dramatically increase the risk of colon cancer, and turn existing cancer cells into very aggressive, metastasizing cancers.
 Blaylock goes on to state that this is evident in all cancers.
 Americans consume 50% more Omega 6 than are needed for good health.
 (Considering that almost all processed foods contain Omega 6 this should not come as a surprise, should it?)
-I have done some research on the vegan (non-animal) Omega 3 oils in the supplement that I take: flax seed oil, chia seed oil and more...the more I learned about chia seed and its benefits the more impressed I became.
+I have done some research on the vegan (non-animal) Omega 3 oils in the supplement that my family uses: which contains flax seed oil, and DHA from labortory grown sea algae to insure purity and non-ocean pollutants and contamnation/...the more I learned about benefits the more impressed I became.
+Our omega 3 is more powerful than 4 salmon steaks, as it has a very high ORAC value.
 What I do know for certain is our Omega 3s helped my husband get off his statin drugs and our joints feel better as well.
 Omega 3s are necessary for heart, brain, joint health, as well as cancer prevention.
 It is the single most important supplement you can take in addition to a QUALITY multi-vitamins. (one a day types don't cut it folks!)

 4. MODERATE Exercise – walking weight resistance training, raking the leaves and mowing the lawn are all good forms of exercise.
-Highly aerobic exercise, per doctors Lee and Blaylock, increase the free radicals and peroxidation in your body, and neither doctor recommends it.
+And right now, shovelling snow in Wisconsin!
+Highly aerobic exercise, per doctors Lee and Blaylock, increase the free radicals and peroxidation in your body, and neither doctor recommends it, especially for cancer patients and survivors.
 Aerobic activity increases prolonged increases in metabolism – a process which is a major source of these harmful chemicals.
 Lee had discussed this in further detail in his book about breast cancer, stating that cancer survivors who compete in triathalons and climb mountains are doing themselves more harm than good.

 5. Diet – Avoid processed foods.
 Learn to read labels – which scream “Good Source of Fiber” only to be laden with refined carbohyrdrates and fats, which are highly inflammatory.
 High fructose corn syrup and MSG abounds in processed foods...contributors to cancer and brain and heart related diseases.